Skip to content

 Stale Draft Cleanup

-To trigger cleanup manually:
+To run manually:

 from apps.submissions.tasks import cleanup_stale_drafts